nem035/js-async-fun/README.md

 provided by callbacks, giving
 the control back to us.

-A Promise can be imagined as
+A promise can be imagined as
 an event listener with a `then` event.